Peer Support Scheme (PSS)

 Did you feel alone or helpless in your youth?
 We all know well that everyone wishes to be cared and supported, by family or friends or whoever.

-PSS is jointly organised by Kowloon City District Fight Crime Committee, Kowloon City District Home Affairs Department, The Police Community Relations Officer of Kowloon City District, Youth Care Net in Kowloon City, and Hong Kong Baptist University.
-The Scheme is entering its 17th year in 2017-18.
+PSS (2018-19) is jointly organised by Kowloon City District Council, Kowloon City District Fight Crime Committee, Kowloon City District Home Affairs Department, The Police Community Relations Officer of Kowloon City District, Youth Care Net in Kowloon City, and Hong Kong Baptist University.
+The Scheme is entering its 18th year in 2018-19.
 Hundreds of HKBU students had become the volunteers and endeavoured to grow with their service targets.
 They had been benefited in terms of counselling techniques, communication skills, understanding of the youth, a broader vision and a more colourful and meaningful U-life.

 - To help the youngsters develop a good support network of peers;

 - To instill in the youngsters the proper concepts of the society, feelings and ethics so as to keep them away from crime;

 - To encourage the youngsters to build up a positive view about life;

 - To broaden the horizons of the volunteers by exposing them to the local youngsters in need of counselling.